locoframework/loco-js-model/README.md

 I still use **Rails** but my front-end toolbox has changed to modern goodies such as **ES6**, [Webpack](https://webpack.js.org), [Babel](https://babeljs.io), [React](https://reactjs.org), [Redux](https://redux.js.org)... and **Loco-JS** obviously :)

 **Loco-Rails** enriches Ruby on Rails.
-It's an another layer that works on top of Rails to simplify communication between front-end na back-end code.
+It's a functionality layer that works on top of Rails to simplify communication between front-end na back-end code.
 It is a concept that utilizes good parts of Rails to make this communication straightforward.

 But you can use **Loco-JS** standalone to give your JavaScript a structure, for example.
 You can also use **Loco-JS-Model** without Rails, along with other modern tools such as React and Redux, by following only a few rules of formatting JSON responses from the server.

-## But how is Loco supposed to help? ⛑

-* by providing logical structure for JavaScript code.
-You exactly know where to start, when looking for JavaScript code that runs current page (**Loco-JS**)
-* you have models that protect from sending invalid data to API endpoints.
-They also facilitate fetching objects of given type from server (**Loco-JS-Model**)
-* you can easily assign model to form what enrich it with fields' validation (**Loco-JS**)
-* you can connect models with controllers and views to be notified about every change made on given model and emitted to the front-end from the server (**Loco**)
-* allows you to send messages over WebSockets in both way with one line of code (**Loco**)
-* respect permissions (you can send messages only to specified, signed in on the server, models _e.g. given admin or user_) (**Loco**)
-* solves other common problems

 # 🔬 Tech stack of Loco-JS-Model